Professorial Staff - Zone Movement

 The decision to apply is that of the applicant, whether supported or not by their line manager.
 Applicants should be mindful that an unsuccessful outcome will normally prevent a further application being made the following year without the support of their Vice Principal & Head of College.

 Professors seeking zone movement are expected to provide clear evidence to demonstrate the extent to which the relevant zone criteria are satisfied in the Professorial Zoning Form.
-Further, professors are strongly advised and encouraged to discuss their application with the relevant Head of School/Director of Research Institute prior to submission.
-Heads of Schools/Directors of Research Institutes and Heads of Colleges will normally, as part of annual performance and development review discussions, have taken the opportunity to discuss potential future development and career trajectory with each professor.
+Further, professors are strongly advised and encouraged to discuss their application with the relevant Head of School prior to submission.
+Heads of Schools and Heads of Colleges will normally, as part of annual performance and development review discussions, have taken the opportunity to discuss potential future development and career trajectory with each professor.